serhii-untilov/untilov.com.ua/README.md

 This template retrieves data from the 'data/cv.json' file.

+Simply fill in the file, then:

+- replace images in 'public/files' directory
+- replace image 'public/favicon.svg
+- add images in 'public/images' directory if necessary
+- start the application

-Simply fill in the file, start the application, and you'll have your own personalized website.
+and you'll have your own personalized website.

-In the next chapters, you'll learn how to deploy on Vercel.
+In the next chapters, you'll learn how to deploy project on Vercel.

 [Live demo](https://untilov-com-ua.vercel.app)